 Ownership/ interest in property

-You can invest in private residential property after the 5 year MOP.
+All owners and occupiers listed in the flat can only invest in private residential property after the 5-year MOP.
 However, you have to continue living in the flat after the purchase of the private property.

 Further conditions for flats purchased under Married Child Priority Scheme (MCPS)